POLICIES and PROCEDURES

 3.3 Using the name of the Club by a member of FFGDM to promote trips, tours or other activities by a non-Friendship Force entity is strictly prohibited unless Friendship Force International or FFGDM has a partnership agreement with said entity.

 4.1 The President shall name a member to be Journey Director with the approval of the Board.
-For each Journey, the Journey Director and President shall together appoint an Ambassador Coordinator or a Host Coordinator (AKA Journey Coordinator).

 4.2 The Journey Coordinator is encouraged to appoint an assistant to serve as Journey Coordinator in the event s/he is unable to lead the Journey.